 After the military, JJ began working in the hospitality industry.
 He worked as a server and expo at Baumhower's Victory Grille (Daphne) in 2010.
 There he was promoted to Team Leader.
 In 2011, he moved to Auburn, AL for college and worked 3 jobs while he was in school.
 He helped open 2 new restaurants as a server/bartender: The Hound and Baumhower's Victory Grille (Auburn).
 He also became a cook at Moe's Original BBQ, where he rose to Kitchen Manager in his 6 years with the company.
 JJ graduated from Auburn University with a degree in Creative Writing.

 In January 2020, the rug got pulled out from under us when the COVID-19 pandemic struck.
 NOBODY wanted to eat at buffets anymore, and our booming business with 40 employees died overnight.
 We had to adapt and do so quickly.
 We rearranged our buffet bars into a single file line, put a giant plexiglass wall across it, and turned into Barnyard Cafeteria as quickly as we could.
 Some of our business returned, but we still had to endure terrible layoffs and pay cuts to remain afloat.
 Mr. Harrison and Mr. Bell let Barnyard get behind on rent for 6 months and never said a word.
 They even put in a drive-thru window to help us bring in new business.
-Nancy and JJ had to stop taking salaries for months while JJ worked as the General Manager, shift manager, and lunch Fry Cook at the same time.
+Nancy and JJ had to stop taking salaries for months while JJ worked as the General Manager, Opening Manager, and lunch Fry Cook at the same time.
 Twice our bank balance got so low that we couldn't pay for food, and both times our prayers were answered at the last possible minute by federal aid in the form of the Paycheck Protection Program.
 In Spring 2021, COVID vaccines came out and business finally started to bounce back.
 Our staff even decided to fully vaccinate against COVID to protect some of our staff members with autoimmune disorders.
 The coast was finally clear for us to be Barnyard Buffet again.
 We caught up on rent and got free and clear of our pandemic debt.